[Note: this is the second part in a series; for Part 1 click here]

 No longer novel or new, our experience and surroundings disappear into familiarity.
 In terms of seeing things, it’s generally the newcomers, visitors, children, and artists who catch what others no longer register.
 The mystics, too, few as they are.

-Georgia O’Keeffe used to say that people don’t know how to see, to really see.
+Georgia O’Keeffe, the American early Modernist painter, used to say that people don’t know how to see, to really see.
 She claimed it was part of the reason she painted flowers so large, so that people would finally notice them.
 “Nobody sees a flower really; it is so small.
 We haven’t time, and to see takes time — like to have a friend takes time.”

 It takes even longer to feel, to shift from mental cognition and observation into an empathic, connected mode of being.
 A cellular response to our environment has guided mankind for millennia, a knowing in the heart through the direct perception of nature/environment.
 It is a wholistic mode of cognition—often wordless—that is distinctly different from the rational, linear, analytic mode that now dominates our world.